suhailashakiah/ResNet_FractalNet/README.md

-# ResNet and FractalNet Trained on CIFAR 10 with 91% and 92% accuracy respectively
+# ResNet and FractalNet
-A ResNet and FractalNet trained on 1 Tesla K80 GPU and 4 CPUs.
+A ResNet (91% accuracy) and FractalNet (92% accuracy) trained on 1 Tesla K80 GPU and 4 CPUs

 #### Code Heirarchi:
 ##### 1. loading_data.ipynb